 The Bea Louise Anderson Memorial Scholarship will go to a student in high academic standing, with demonstrated artistic abilities, meeting program entrance requirements.
 Preference will be given to students of prairie origin from Alberta, Manitoba or Saskatchewan.
 The successful candidate will show evidence of a commitment to bettering the lives of people from diverse cultures.

 Applicants must already be accepted into their program of choice at WHEAT Institute.
-Please send a CV, 500-word description of related attributes and experience, and three written references.
-Applications due May 30th.
-Award recipients will be determined June 15th.
+Please contact Stephanie at firstname.lastname@example.org for the Scholarship Application Form.
+Award recipients will be determined on or before June 15th.
 Funds will be applied to second term tuition.

 Make an online contribution to this fund here.

 The Elder Harry Bone Award was created in recognition of the ongoing work of Elder Harry Bone in promoting and protecting Indigenous culture, rights and worldview.
 Member, and former Chief and Director of Keeseekoowenin Ojibway, he has also worked as a CEO at the West Region Tribal Council and as a Director of the Manitoba Indian Education Authority.
 Federally, he was Director of Native Programs and Vice-President of Aboriginal Cultural Centres of Canada.
 He is currently a member and Chairperson of the Assembly of Manitoba Chiefs Elders Council.